-Click below for more info on services we provide at the PLU Counseling Center.
+Click below for more info on the services we provide through PLU Counseling Services.

 Eligibility for Services / Enrollment Parameters

-- All currently matriculated students residing in the United States who are enrolled in PLU courses are eligible to access services through the Counseling Center – at three access points: Campus-Based, Crisis Line, and Lute Telehealth.
+- All currently matriculated students residing in the United States who are enrolled in PLU courses are eligible to access mental health counseling services through three access points: Campus-Based, TimelyCare (formerly Lute Telehealth), and PLU Crisis Line, .

-- Campus-Based: All students enrolled for classes may access campus-based services with PLU counselors.
-All initial campus-based sessions will be in-person.
+- Campus-Based: All students enrolled for classes may access campus-based services with PLU counselors via the PLU Counseling Services office.
+All initial campus-based sessions are in-person.
 Per Washington State licensing regulations, students currently located in Washington State and enrolled for classes may be eligible for virtual follow-up services with PLU counselors via Zoom.

-- Lute Telehealth: All students currently located in the United States and enrolled for classes may access Lute Telehealth services at any time.
-Lute Telehealth provides easy access to mental health services online or by telephone via on-demand and scheduled appointments.
-Students enrolled and located abroad may access the “Talk Now” portion of Lute Telehealth via a U.S.-based telephone or via internet using the PLU VPN.
+- TimelyCare (formerly Lute Telehealth): All students currently located in the United States and enrolled for classes may access TimelyCare services at any time.
+TimelyCare provides easy access to mental health (and medical) services online or by telephone via on-demand and scheduled appointments.
+(Students enrolled and located abroad may access the “Talk Now” portion of TimelyCare via a U.S.-based telephone or via internet using the PLU VPN.)